 Supportive care is like a broad umbrella of help.
 The Multinational Association of Supportive Care in Cancer says supportive care is for the “prevention and management of the adverse effects of cancer and its treatment.”
 It seeks to improve life for those with mesothelioma, in both body and mind.
 This means helping with pain and tiredness.
 It also means supporting feelings like sadness and worry.
 Supportive care is available at any stage.
 This includes care for new diagnoses and more advanced cases.
 It also looks at a person’s physical and social needs.

 Palliative care for mesothelioma focuses more on managing pain and relieving other symptoms.
-It improves quality of life, making someone feel more comfortable.
+It improves quality of life and makes someone feel more comfortable.
 Like supportive care, palliative care can be given at any point in the illness.
 Supportive care takes a broader approach and looks at the whole person.

 Pain Management in Mesothelioma Supportive Care